rogermadjos/node-mutex/README.md

 npm install node-mutex
 ```

-`node-mutex` ensures synchronicity of `critical` code blocks accross multiple nodejs instances.
+`node-mutex` ensures synchronicity of `critical` code blocks across multiple nodejs instances.
 This is achieved with the help of `redis` and some clever aproach to managing `locks`.

 ## How to use
 ```js